Missouri Rape and Sexual Assault Laws

 Accused of Rape or Sexual Assault in Missouri?
 Get Legal Help

-Rape and sexual assault crimes carry some of the most serious penalties on the books.
-For this reason, if you've been charged with violating Missouri rape and sexual assault laws, it's in your best interest to reach out to a skilled local sex crime attorney who can help you understand the possible penalties if you're convicted, can try to negotiate a plea agreement on your behalf, and represent you in court, if necessary.
+Rape and sexual assault crimes carry some of the most serious penalties in the criminal justice system.
+If law enforcement charges you with violating Missouri's rape or sexual assault laws, contact a skilled local sex crime attorney.
+An experienced attorney can help you understand the possible penalties for your charges.
+They can also try to negotiate a plea agreement on your behalf and represent you in court.